normieBansi/BRB-Project/README.md

 ## End-to-End Data and Control Flow

-1. Kali scenarios generate controlled adversarial traffic.
+1. Kali scenarios generate controlled adversarial traffic with known intent and timing.
-2. pf evaluates ordered rules and state entries.
+2. pf evaluates ordered rules, alias membership, and connection state.
-3. Suricata inspects allowed traffic and emits IDS alerts.
+3. Allowed flows continue and are inspected by Suricata, while denied flows remain visible in filterlog.
-4. OPNsense forwards telemetry streams.
+4. OPNsense emits control and detection telemetry toward Ubuntu ingestion.
-5. Ubuntu ingests and normalizes logs.
+5. rsyslog and parser components normalize events into a stable, analysis-ready schema.
-6. The ML pipeline parses and scores events in anomaly-only mode.
+6. The ML workflow performs anomaly-only scoring to characterize unusual behavior patterns.
-7. The control API exposes operations and telemetry views.
+7. The control API exposes operational controls and telemetry endpoints with diagnostic context.
-8. The dashboard presents control, telemetry, and ML analytics for operator review.
+8. The dashboard consolidates control state, telemetry summaries, and model output for validation decisions.

 ## Engineering Philosophy